Substance use disorder: Biological determinants

-Children born to parents with SUDs have roughly a two-fold increased risk in developing a SUD compared to children born to parents without any SUDs.
+Children born to parents with who have a substance use disorder have roughly a two-fold increased risk in developing a substance use disorder compared to children born to parents without this disorder.
+Other factors such as substance use during pregnancy, or the persistent inhalation of secondhand smoke can also influence a person's substance use behaviors in the future.

 Diagnosis

+It is important when diagnosing substance use disorder to define the difference between substance use and substance abuse.
+"Substance use pertains to using select substances such as alcohol, tobacco, illicit drugs, etc. that can cause dependence or harmful side effects."On the other hand, substance abuse is the use of drugs such as prescriptions, over-the-counter medications, or alcohol for purposes other than what they are intended for or using them in excessive amounts.
 Individuals whose drug or alcohol use cause significant impairment or distress may have a substance use disorder (SUD).
 Diagnosis usually involves an in-depth examination, typically by psychiatrist, psychologist, or drug and alcohol counselor.
 The most commonly used guidelines are published in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 There are 11 diagnostic criteria which can be broadly categorized into issues arising from substance use related to loss of control, strain to one's interpersonal life, hazardous use, and pharmacologic effects.

-DSM-5 guidelines for the diagnosis of a substance use disorder require that the individual have significant impairment or distress from their pattern of drug use, and at least two of the symptoms listed below in a given year.